Elementary $\infty$-toposes from type theory: Introduction

 The horizontal functors take a categorical model, viewed as a category with weak equivalences, where the weak equivalences are obtained from the structure induced by the identity types, and turn it into an $\infty$-category inverting all weak equivalences.
 We will call this the $\infty$-\textit{localisation}.

-The horizontal bottom functor was shown to be a DK equivalence by Kapulkin and Szumilo in \autocite{kapulkin_internal_2019}.
+The horizontal bottom functor was shown to be a DK equivalence by Kapulkin and Szumiło in \autocite{kapulkin_internal_2019}.
 Kapulkin \autocite{kapulkin_locally_2017} showed moreover that the horizontal functor in the middle can be obtained as the $\infty$-localisation, but it is currently an open problem to show that it is a DK equivalence.
 Regarding the top horizontal functor, it is currently even unknown whether the $\infty$-localisation takes values in $\mathbf{ElTop}_{\infty}$, and it is the purpose of this paper to prove that this is indeed the case.

-To obtain the desired horizontal functor on the top, we will use a construction of the $\infty$-localisation that is due to Cisinksi.
+To obtain the desired horizontal functor on the top, we will use a construction of the $\infty$-localisation that is due to Cisinksi and has been applied to models of type theory for example in \cite{Nguyen_uemura_2025}.
 It is based on his notion of an $\infty$-category of fibrant objects and its localisation via Cisinski's right calculus of fractions, and is developed in \autocite[§7]{cisinski_higher_2019}.
-There are equivalent alternatives for the construction of the $\infty$-localisation.
+There are equivalent alternatives for the construction of the $\infty$-localisation (See e.g. \cite[\nopp 1.6]{Barwick2016-pr}).
 For example, one can take the hammock localisation followed by taking a fibrant replacement and then take the homotopy coherent nerve.
-Or one could use Szumilo's functor $N_f$, which turns a fibration category into a quasicategory of frames \cite[§3.1]{szumilo_two_2014}.
+Alternatively, one could use Szumiło's functor $N_f$, which turns a fibration category into a quasicategory of frames \cite[§3.1]{szumilo_two_2014}.

 The advantage of Cisinski's approach is that one gets directly a localisation functor and, thanks to Cisinski's work in \autocite[§7]{cisinski_higher_2019}, this $\infty$-localisation commutes with most of the relevant structure in the original category.
 This allows deriving the result straightforwardly once everything is set up correctly.
 To do that, we will use the fact that every categorical model $\cC$ of HoTT has the structure of a tribe in the sense of Joyal as defined in \cite{joyal_notes_2017} and every tribe is a fibration category in the sense of Ken Brown as defined in \cite{brown_abstract_1973}.
 Thus, the nerve $N(\cC)$ is canonically an $\infty$-category of fibrant objects in the sense of \autocite{cisinski_higher_2019}.
 Cisinski showed that for a fibration category $\cC$ the localisation $\cC_\infty$ of $N(\cC)$ at the weak equivalences is in particular finitely complete and locally cartesian closed, provided $\cC$ carries the necessary structure, and it induces a nicely behaving localisation functor $\gamma \colon N(\cC) \to \cC_\infty$ that commutes with finite limits and the right adjoint to pullback.